becharabechara/open-webui-teams/wiki/index/initial-setup.md

   - **Top K Reranker**: Set to `10`.
 This reranks the top 10 results for better relevance.
   - **Minimum Score**: Set to `0`.
 This includes all results regardless of score.
 - **RAG Template**: Replace the default RAG template with the one from the DevOps repository at `/Custom_Functions/RAG_Custom_Prompt.txt`.
+- **Files Max Upload Size**: Set to `5`.
+This limits the maximum size of files that can be uploaded to 5 MB per file.
-- **Files Max Upload Size and Count**: Set to `5`.
-This limits the maximum number of files that can be uploaded at once to 5.
+- **Files Max Upload Count**: Set to `20`.
+This limits the maximum number of files that can be uploaded at once to 20.

 ### Models Tab